-Mr. Hong's highest academic qualifications are the Singapore Cambridge General Certificate of Education Ordinary Level Examination.
-Mr. Hong is also currently an independent director of Sinarmas Land Ltd., and Memstar Technology Ltd., all of which are companies listed on the Mainboard of the Official List of the SGX-ST. He is also an independent director of Asiaphos Ltd., a company listed on the Catalist Board of SGX-ST. Within the past three (3) years, Mr. Hong previously held directorship in Mainboard listed company, Golden Agri-Resources Ltd.
+Mr. Hong's highest academic qualification is the Singapore Cambridge General Certificate of Education Ordinary Level Examination.
+Mr. Hong is also currently an independent director of Sinarmas Land Limited, a company listed on the Mainboard of the Official List of the SGX-ST. He is also an independent director of Asiaphos Limited, a company listed on the Catalist Board of SGX-ST. He is a Director of Pei Hwa Foundation Ltd. Within the past three (3) years, Mr. Hong previously held a directorship in the Mainboard listed companies, Golden Agri-Resources Ltd and Memstar Technology Ltd.